Common questions relating to Landbay transfer of equity

 If are going to hold the property as beneficial Tenants in Common in unequal shares, what is the split to be.
 For e.g. 50-50, or 60-40?

-Where you are adding a person on to the property how do you wish to hold the property?
-Please provide your instructions by completing and returning a“Joint Ownership Declaration” Form.
+Where you are adding someone on to the property how do you wish to hold the property?
+Please provide your instructions by completing and returning a“Joint Ownership Declaration” Questionnaire.

-Information to consider in further to the above Landbay transfer of equity Advice :
+Important warnings to consider in further to the above Landbay transfer of equity Info :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Landbay conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the landlord.
-If such conditions are not complied with you may be in breach of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may require that you obtain the consent of the landlord.
+If such restrictions are not strictly observed you may be in violation of the lease.
+This could trigger the freeholder taking enforcement action against you.